• Skip to main content

 • Sponsor

-The Feast of St James Celebrates the Patron Saint of Spain Guatemala and Loíza Aldea Puerto Rico
+Saint James The Greater is the Patron Saint of Spain, Antigua Guatemala, and Loíza Aldea Puerto Rico

 St James the Greater was one of the Twelve Apostles of Jesus.
 His Catholic feast day is July 25.
-He is the patron saint of Spain and Guatemala.
-He is also the patron saint of Galicia, the nation-state in the northwest corner of Spain, and many small towns across the Latin world including Loíza, Puerto Rico which holds one of island’s most beautiful patron saint festivals.
+He is the patron saint of Spain and Antigua Guatemala (the old colonial capital).
+He is also the patron saint of Galicia, the nation-state in the northwest corner of Spain, and many small towns across the Latin world including Loíza Aldea, Puerto Rico which holds one of the island’s most beautiful patron saint festivals.

 St James